mianmaki/Arduino-sound-tracking-turret/README.md

 ### Sensor sensitivity matching

-The sensors had to be tuned very precisely to not trigger from ambient noise, but from louder noises, such as a clap.
+The sensors had to be tuned very precisely to not trigger from ambient noise, but from louder noises that a human would react to, such as a clap.
 Since the sensitivity was not suitable out of the box, they had to be tuned by hand by adjusting the potentiometer.
 Hence, there is a still small difference in sensitivity between sensors.
-To combat this a correction factor is introduced.
+To combat this, a correction factor is introduced.

 ### Measuring arrival time difference